LightFromFacade - Optimized Day- and Artificial Lighting by Facades

 Summary

 The façade, as an interface between the outdoor and indoor climates, is a decisive factor for energy consumption of a building.
 It controls daylighting, influx of solar energy and heat flow.
 Apart from energy, the façade is also a decisive factor for visual and thermal comfort.
-Light is the most important information medium, (visual perception), and demands on the illumination of work places are becoming more prevalent.
+Light is the most important information medium (visual perception) and demands on the illumination of work places are becoming more prevalent.
 When energy for heating demand is reduced due to daylight and artificial lighting in winter, the need for cooling is increased in summer as the electricity for illumination must be re-cooled by electricity.

 Multi-functional pre-fabricated façade elements open up possibilities for the building industry, in that they are able to operate faster and in a more flexible manner using quality controlled building components.
-The more technical functions that the façade can fulfill, therefore results in less complexity for the interior work, which is especially decisive in the area of renovation.
+The more technical functions that the façade can fulfil, therefore results in less complexity for the interior work, which is especially decisive in the area of renovation.

 Example of innovative facade: ZVK Wiesbaden (Arch.
 Herzog & Partner)